 At commercetools, we use many tools and technologies published under an open-source license.
 For example, our search is built using Elasticsearch, our data layer runs on MongoDB – and the list goes on and on.
 Learn how this approach enables us to move forward quickly, build innovative commerce solutions, and support our customers.

 That open source software is a platform for innovation is undeniable; with open source, developers can use, study, modify and share new software versions.
 At commercetools, we use open-source as much of our daily work as possible and give things back to the community – as so many great companies such as Netflix (SimianArmy), Facebook (GraphQL, React) and Google (Angular) have done before.

 For instance, our data layer runs on MongoDB, a company born as fully open-source and has now transitioned to offering its Community Server edition as part of an SSPL license, so users can use, review, modify and distribute its software or redistribute modified versions. commercetools leverages a commercial edition of the database, namely Atlas, providing a powerful Developer Data Platform extending the same codebase offered through SSPL with a robust set of additional capabilities devoted to continuing MongoDB’s mission to serve the developer community.

-Generally speaking, everything that sits on top of our cloud-based platform and that consumes our APIs is freely available, like our various SDKs (JVM, PHP) as well as our Sunrise Quickstart Template.
-This gives people the chance to test the applications as well as to introduce new ideas and features themselves.
+Generally speaking, everything that sits on top of our cloud-based platform and consumes our APIs is freely available, like our various SDKs (JVM, PHP) and our Sunrise Quickstart Template.
+This gives people a chance to test the applications, as well as introduce new ideas and features themselves.